TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 .. exception:: Error

-   Base class for all other :mod:`configparser` exceptions.
+   Base kundi for all other :mod:`configparser` exceptions.

 .. exception:: NoSectionError